 My Observations:

-Milk carafe machines can also be a little bit more of a faff when it comes to cleaning the milk side of things.
-With the Lattissima Touch, you have to press down the clean button and hold it for around sizteen seconds after each milk consume, literally to rinse it.
+Cleaning the milk components of carafe machines can be cumbersome.
+With the Lattissima Touch, you need to press and hold the clean button for about sixteen seconds after each milk-based drink to rinse it.

 Check Price - Amazon UKCheck Price - Sage Appliances